 If you are a Fine Artist who wants to reproduce your works, the first thing is to have a quality photograph of it.
 Many times, we think it is enough to ask a friend for his Nikon and get a good resolution photo and that’s it, but it’s not that simple.

-It is very important that the colour of our artworks is correctly reflected in our prints.
+It is very important that the color of our artworks is correctly reflected in our prints.
 For me it was one of my main concerns.

 For lighting we need a properly illuminated image.
 It is preferable to use polarized light at the correct distance and angle.
 This prevents any possible shine in the image and it gets a uniform illumination.

-Another thing that helps considerably is a Colour Checker, which is an international colour card that the computer interprets, and then corrects the photography automatically.
+Another thing that helps considerably is a Color Checker, which is an international color card that the computer interprets, and then corrects the photography automatically.

 You can see, in addition to the charm of the studio of La Casa de la Imagen, the complete equipment with which we make the photographs.